 Today, Medium Blogging Guide is the premier publication dedicated to helping writers achieve success on Medium.
 Our publication consists of over 250 articles, lists, tutorials, and resources for writers.

-I was hired to do consulting for many of these platforms (as I was spending more time than many of the employees working at these companies) to develop solutions to product issues and help build relationships with the writer community.
+I was hired to do consulting for many of these platforms to offer insight into product issues and help build relationships with the writer community.

-I was awarded the Substack Writer Grant, had the chance to work with platforms such as Medium to offer input, and I was hired by a number of companies looking to better understand the digital publishing landscape, as the passion economy’s growth was accelerated by the pandemic.
+I was awarded the Substack Independent Writer Grant, received multiple writer bonuses on Medium, and I was hired by several companies looking to better understand the digital publishing landscape, as the passion economy’s growth was accelerated by the pandemic.

 I mention this in the hopes that anyone who has put their creative dreams on hold because the perceived opportunity cost is too high, will reconsider going after that creative venture.
 I know how hard it is to walk away from the steady, higher paying option.
 But I can also confirm that the journey, although extraordinarily challenging, is well worth it.